A Campus for Hedgehogs

 The People’s Trust for Endangered Species (PTES) compares the decline of UK hedgehogs to that of the loss of the world’s tigers.

-We read much about endangered species – in June 2019 UEA declared a climate and biodiversity emergency – and it can feel overwhelming as an individual, to know how to help.
+We read much about endangered species – in June 2019, as a university, we declared a climate and biodiversity emergency.
+It can often feel overwhelming as an individual, to know how to help.
 Well, here on our doorstep is a beloved native species that we can all do something to help – both on campus and more widely in our own gardens.

 Hedgehog Friendly Campus